amphp/ext-uv/README.md

 *resource $loop*: uv loop handle

 *zval $fd*: this expects long $fd, resource $php_stream or resource $php_socket.

+*long $offset*: the offset position in the file at which reading should commence.

+*long $length*: the length in bytes that should be read starting at position *$offset*.

 *resource $callback*: this callback parameter expects (zval $fd, long $nread, string $buffer).